 To start the breeding process, first, prepare a separate breeding tank.
 But before introducing them to the breeding tank, I suggest sexing the fish and putting them on a high protein diet such as brine shrimp.
 After a few days of a high-protein diet, they are ready to be introduced into the breeding tank.

-Setting up a separate breeding tank for Gold barb
+Setting up a separate breeding tank

 - Add fine-leaved plants to the breeding tank to collect their eggs.
 For example Java moss.